What Is and How to Make a Great Risk Management Plan

 A risk register will also be created to share with all stakeholders in a centralised location and provide the details of all known risks revealed during the identification phase.

-A risk register can be created for a business using online risk management software.
+A business can create a risk register using online risk management software.
 Files can be attached, and progress can be monitored better than with to-do list apps or Excel files.
 For example, use the table view on GetRiskManager to capture all risks, add their priority level, and assign a team member to identify and resolve them.
-See the status of the work on resolving the issue.
+Then, you can see the status of the work on resolving the issue.

 Keep risks from derailing the business by signing up to GetRiskManager.